armory/docs/content/en/armory-enterprise/armory-admin/terraform-enable-integration.md

 ## Configure Terraform for your cloud provider

->Terraform Integration is cloud provider agnostic.
-Terraform commands execute against the `terraform` binary.
-All methods of configuring authentication are supported for your desired cloud provider.
+>The Terraform Integration is cloud provider agnostic.
+Terraform commands execute against the terraform binary.
+All methods of configuring authentication are supported as per Terraform's compatibility and capabilities.

 You can also configure a profile that grants access to resources such as AWS.